LILI ALDERSON

 The Transiting Exoplanet Community Early Release Science Program is a JWST Early Release Science (ERS) program that aims to provide the exoplanet community with publicly-available datasets and analysis toolkits as soon as possible after the telescope's launch.
 Through these observations, the program will help to understand the spectrophotometric precision achievable, and develop best practices for transiting exoplanet studies with each JWST instrument.

-comprehensive and continuous transmission spectrum from 0.6–5 μm.
-With one of these modes, NIRSpec G395H, we examined how best to handle mirror tilt events, which can cause a jump in flux during an observation (left), and set out some best practices for producing clean stellar spectra (Alderson et al. 2023).
+In the Panchromatic Transmission Working Group, the hot Saturn-mass exoplanet WASP-39b was studied with four key instrument modes aboard JWST to produce a comprehensive and continuous transmission spectrum from 0.6–5 μm.
+With one of these modes, NIRSpec G395H, we examined how best to handle mirror tilt events, which can cause a jump in flux during an observation (left), and set out some best practices for producing clean stellar spectra (Alderson et al. 2023). |

 Our 3–5 μm transmission spectrum detected significant absorption from CO2 (28.5σ) and H2O (21.5σ), and identified SO2 as the mystery source of absorption at 4.1 μm seen in previous ERS work.
 Best-fit atmospheric models range between 3 and 10x solar metallicity, with sub-solar to solar C/O ratios.
 These results showcase NIRSpec G395H as an excellent mode for studying transiting exoplanet atmospheres for years to come.